- Grades 6–12 (Accelerated learners in earlier grades are welcome with instructor approval)

 Welcome and Introduction

 I am Dave Briccetti (bri-’cheddy).
 I am a professional computer programmer who enjoys teaching programming to kids.
-I teach at two private schools, at the Lafayette Library occasionally, and I have individuals and small groups come to my house in Lafayette for lessons.
-If you want to know more about me, look around here on my web site.
+I teach at three private schools, at the Lafayette Library occasionally, and I have individuals and small groups come to my house in Lafayette for lessons.
+(More)

 When you follow links from this document, holding Shift and Cmd while you click will open the page in a new tab and switch to that tab.